L-Theanine

 About

-OTHER NAMES: Theanine
+OTHER NAMES: L-Theanine

 CONSIDERED USES

-Cardiovascular: High blood pressure
+Cardiovascular: May help reduce high blood pressure

 Respiratory: Flu, cold symptoms